lllyasviel/ControlNet/FAQ.md

 # FAQs

-**Q:** If the weight of a conv layers is zero, the gradient will also be zero, and the network will not learn anything.
+**Q:** If the weight of a conv layer is zero, the gradient will also be zero, and the network will not learn anything.
 Why "zero convolution" works?

 **A:** This is wrong.
 Let us consider a very simple